aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 ### 2. Spoke Role to trust Hub Role

-Create an IAM role for the spoke cluster that can be assumed by the Hub's Argo CD.
+Let's create an IAM role for the spoke cluster that can be assumed by the Hub's Argo CD.

 ```bash